Being an overthinker can make life incredibly complicated, especially in a romantic relationship.

 5. Ground Yourself in the Present Moment

-Imagine catastrophic events in the future, such as your partner leaving you or betraying you, becoming self-fulfilling prophecies.
 When you ground yourself, you leave the past in the past, and you stop trying to control the future.
-You practice letting yourself rest in the here and now.
-A crucial part of letting go of the past and future is to allow yourself to rest.
+You practice letting yourself rest in the here and now and put a stop to the negative mindset.

 According to Randi Levin, transitional life strategist, overthinking calls for a much-needed break.
 Levin writes, ‘During the course of your day if you feel like you are overwhelmed, or that you just need a break…you probably do!
 Give yourself a time out.‘